marconetto/azadventures/chapter7/README.md

                         --scope /subscriptions/<mysubscription>/resourceGroups/<myresourcegroup>
 ```

-if you want to propagate to existing VM instances:
+If you want to propagate to existing VM instances:

 ```
 az vmss update-instances --resource-group <myresourcegroup>